rsdoiel/antenna/socal_north.md

 ---

-## City of Santa Clarita to Host World’s Largest Wim Lesson at Aquatic Center
+## City of Santa Clarita to Host World’s Largest Swim Lesson at Aquatic Center

 date: 2025-06-24, from: City of Santa Clarita

 <p>The City of Santa Clarita is proud to host a location for the 2025 World’s Largest Swim Lesson on Thursday, June 26 from 10:30 to 11:00 a.m. at the Santa Clarita Aquatic Center, presented by Kaiser Permanente (20850 Centre Pointe Parkway).
 This free event is part of a global effort to raise awareness about the [&#8230;]</p>
-<p>The post <a href="https://santaclarita.gov/blog/2025/06/24/dive-in-as-water-safety-day-returns-to-santa-clarita-2/">City of Santa Clarita to Host World&#8217;s Largest Wim Lesson at Aquatic Center</a> appeared first on <a href="https://santaclarita.gov">City of Santa Clarita</a>.</p>
+<p>The post <a href="https://santaclarita.gov/blog/2025/06/24/dive-in-as-water-safety-day-returns-to-santa-clarita-2/">City of Santa Clarita to Host World&#8217;s Largest Swim Lesson at Aquatic Center</a> appeared first on <a href="https://santaclarita.gov">City of Santa Clarita</a>.</p>

 <br>